lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

     sudo reboot
     ```

-#### The setup of the Raspberry Pi OS for the tinker-access-client is complete.
+#### The setup of the Raspberry Pi OS boot image for the tinker-access-client is complete.
 You can continue with the rest of the client [prerequisites](prerequisites.md)